Protection - Persecution and Threats

 If the damage is very fresh, please also consider the area as a scene of crime and inform the Police on 101.

 "Party" on a sett in Durham

 Recklessness during timber extraction or other ground work causing damage or the destruction of a badger sett is liable to prosecution and for a company found guilty of recklessness, the fine is unlimited.

 Biking - mountain or trials

 There is a persistent issue with mountain biking across setts throughout the north east.
-The official biking trails will have already been surveyed for wildlife/habitat considerations (and we have been involved in some of these) – the main problem is when bikers take it upon themselves to damage woodland and use badger setts and badger paths as a route, sometimes re-profiling them to make better jumps etc – this is a crime and should be reported to the police - a landowner cannot give permission to interfere with a sett.
+The official biking trails will have already been surveyed for wildlife/habitat considerations (and we have been involved in some of these) should be ok for badgers – the main problem is when bikers take it upon themselves to damage woodland and use badger setts and badger paths as a route, sometimes re-profiling them to make better jumps etc – this is a crime and should be reported to the police - a landowner cannot give permission to interfere with a sett.

-The activity also risks damaging fragile flora on the woodland floor - along with the damage caused on public footpaths and in nature reserves.
+Their activity also risks damaging fragile flora on the woodland floor - along with the damage caused on public footpaths and in nature reserves.